LianDelaCruz/Weather-App/README.md

-# Weather-App
+# Weather-App :sun_behind_rain_cloud:

 Oh, hello there!

-You have arrived in my weather app. :)
 This App is created using HTML, CSS and Javascript.
-The main purpose of this project is to fetch data from the API to get the weather from an specific city.
-I enjoyed creating this, and I also made my mom used it!
+I enjoyed creating this, and I also made my mom and my friends use it!

+### What the project does:
+You have arrived in my weather app. :sunglasses: This website will show you the weather in a city that you wanna search for.
+It fetches the data from a weather API and it changes the background image depending on the time.
 It might not work right now because I only used a trial period for the access in the weather api. :)

+### Why the project is useful:
+I think this is one of my precious app that I made.
+It is not the most perfect, but it does search for city weather and give information.

+### How users can get started with the project

+### Where users can get help with your project:
+You can contact me!

+### Who maintains and contributes to the project:
-Feel free to check out my other repos! and here is a link for my LinkedIn: https://www.linkedin.com/in/liandelacruz/
+It was only me.
+Feel free to check out my other repos!

-Cheers!
-Thank you for visiting!